College Entrance Exams

 ACT and SAT National Exam AdministrationsCollege entrance exams may be taken at various locations on Saturdays.
 Visit the websites below for more information about each test.
 Students must register and pay for exams through the testing websites below.
 Exam fees for national exam administrations are the responsiblity of the student.*Fee waivers are available for eligible students for national exam administrations.
 Eligibilty is determined by student's participation in the free/reduced lunch program.
 Please click here to request a waiver for the SAT and/or ACT.
 Students can receive up to two waivers for each test in high school.
 The earliest a student can obtain a waiver is their Junior year.

-CTHS School Code: 442594To register for SAT: www.collegeboard.orgTo register for ACT: www.act.orgFor assistance with registration, students can visit the College and Career Center at CTHS during their lunch period on Mondays or Fridays for in-person learners, and Wednesdays for remote learners.To request accommodations for the ACT or SAT national exam administrations, students must follow the process below for each exam.ACT
+CTHS School Code: 442594To register for SAT: www.collegeboard.orgTo register for ACT: www.act.orgFor assistance with registration, students can visit the College and Career Center at CTHS during their lunch period on Mondays, Wednedays, or Fridays, beginning September 27, 2021.To request accommodations for the ACT or SAT national exam administrations, students must follow the process below for each exam.ACT

 - Complete exam registration through the ACT website.
 When registering, students will select that they are wishing to request accommodations on the ACT exam. *Please note that the accommodations approval process could take up to 8 weeks.
 Register for an exam in advance of that time period to allow enough time for the accommodations request to be submitted and reviewed prior to your test date.